I know why people search “Why I Left eXp Realty” so often.

 Warren Buffett is notorious for his negative views on the cryptocurrency and tech industries.

 Huh?
-What he means is that we may all acquire things in new ways, but it doesn’t change how we interact with them.
+He means that we may all acquire things in new ways, but it doesn’t change how we interact with them.

 The same goes for real estate.